ATM2100/GuidedWalkThroughOfLinux/Guide.md

 [tab]
 [tab]
 ```
-There are four main situations when you try to auto complete.
+There are four main situations when you try to auto-complete.
 The first option is that there is only one option available.
-In this case, pressing tab will fill in the rest.
+In this case, pressing the tab key will fill in the rest.
 The `T[tab]` section fills out to `The/`.
-The second option is that even though you have not input anything, there is only one option available.
-Most of the example demonstrates this, for example the fourth [tab] would expand to `Directory/`.
-The third and fourth cases are when there is more than one option available to auto complete when the [tab] key is pressed or there are no options.
-You can press the [tab] key twice in quick succession to show all the available options.
-If the double [tab] press shows nothing, then there are no available options.
+The second option is that even though you have not input anything, only one option is available.
+Most examples demonstrate this; for example, the fourth [tab] would expand to `Directory/`.
+The third and fourth cases are when there is more than one option available to auto-complete when you press the [tab] key or there are no options.
+You can press the [tab] key twice quickly to show all the available options.
+If the double [tab] press shows nothing, there are no options available.

 ### Extra help and manuals